Menu

 boomreader.co.uk/parents

-For most children in Year 2, their school reading book has an Accelerated Reading level and Quiz code on it.
+Many children in Year 2, will start to bring a reading book home which has an Accelerated Reading level and Quiz code on it.

 The very short online comprehension quizzes help us track your child’s progress.